Ex-Oklahoma jailers sentenced to probation in ‘Baby Shark’ torture case

 Court documents state Miles and Butler used the booth to discipline inmates “and teach them a lesson because they felt that disciplinary action within the Detention Center was not working in correcting the behavior of the inmates.”

-The documents also state Miles told investigators that “the inmates often ‘pissed off’ Butler,” and that those inmates were more likely to be mistreated by the jail guards.
+The documents also state Miles told investigators that “the inmates often ‘p****d off’ Butler,” and that those inmates were more likely to be mistreated by the jail guards.

 Miles and Butler were each fined $200 and must pay $300 in victims’ compensation.
 They were also placed on probation for two years, banned from working in law enforcement, and must complete 40 hours of community service.